Key takeaways

 8. Create user-generated content (UGC)

-User-generated content (UGC) is a monetization model in whice creators are paid to produce content for brands, rather than post it to their own Instagram feed.
-The brand owns or licenses the content and uses it across its marketing channels, including Instagram ads and Reels.
+User-generated content (UGC) is a monetization model in which creators are paid to produce content for brands, rather than post it to their own Instagram feed.
+The brand then owns or licenses the content and uses it across its marketing channels, including Instagram ads, Reels, product pages, and other social media posts.

-This makes UGC a strong option for creators with solid content-creation skills but without a large following.
+This makes UGC a strong option for creators with solid content creation skills, even if they don’t have a large following.

 UGC vs. sponsored posts